syncfusion-content/xamarin-docs/Xamarin/SfKanban/Getting-Started.md

 To use the kanban inside an application, each platform application requires some additional configurations.
 The configurations vary from platform to platform and are discussed in the following sections:

+N> If you are adding the references from toolbox, below steps are not needed.

 ### iOS

 To launch the kanban in iOS, call the `SfKanbanRenderer.Init()` method in the FinishedLaunching overridden method of the AppDelegate class after the Xamarin.Forms framework has been initialized and before the `LoadApplication` method is called as demonstrated in the following code sample.